Did you know that freckles are also called angel’s kisses?

 One study involving people of European descent suggests that freckles are linked to genetic variation in a few genes, two of which are also associated with sun sensitivity.
-In another study, freckling was also associated with another loci near a gene that may be regulating the production of keratin (the main protein that makes up hair).
-Across the board, most of the genes found to be associated with freckles are related to pigmentation (such as eye and hair color).
-So these physical traits may be going hand in hand.
+In another study, freckling was also associated with other loci near a gene that may be regulating the production of keratin (the main protein that makes up hair).
+Across the board, most of the genes associated with freckles are related to pigmentation (such as eye and hair color).
+So these physical traits may go hand in hand.

 The physical traits associated with freckles are fairly well known.
 People with red hair very often have freckles.
 People with freckles frequently have children with red hair, even if they don’t have red hair themselves.
 However, people across different ethnicities and races can also have freckles.

 There are many genes involved with freckles, and they can interact with one another in different ways.
 Here’s a look at the four most well-studied freckles genes.

 The MC1R gene is recognized for its role in producing red hair, though this only occurs in an MC1R gene variant.
 When the MC1R gene is functioning normally, it is responsible for producing the melanocortin 1 receptor protein that regulates the production of eumelanin and pheomelanin -- two types of melanin.
 Eumelanin serves to protect skin from harmful radiation from the sun.
 When the MC1R gene is blocked from sending signals to produce eumelanin, more pheomelanin is created.
 The abundance of pheomelanin causes red hair and freckles.

 The role IRF4 plays in the formation of freckles was only recently discovered by a team of researchers in Iceland.
 According to a study published in 2013, a IRF4 gene variant contributes to inhibiting the production of an enzyme that causes melanin synthesis, resulting in light pigmentation, freckles, blue eyes, and brown hair.
 This trait is common in Ireland, Iceland, and throughout Northern Europe.